XingyuJinTI/Object-Detection-and-Action-Recognition-for-Driverless-Vehicles/README.md

 # Object-Detection-and-Action-Recognition-for-Driverless-Vehicles

-## Object Detection on traffic scenario and Action Recognition (for driverless vehicles)

 ## Darknet is an open source neural network framework written in C and CUDA.
 It is fast, easy to install, and supports CPU and GPU computation.

 ## 1. According to the configuration of your computer, edit the Makefile and compile by the command: